 “…For You created my inmost being, You knit me together in my mother’s womb.
 I will praise You for I am fearfully & wonderfully made; marvelous are Your works; and that my soul knows right well…”

 …to a change of views, views for most part privately held & not the kind of thing to march about.
 But a few years ago Kathleen, a friend from church, encouraged me to participate in the March for Life.

 What a wow(!) experience.

-We started with a 6:30a.m. church service, then prayed our way on the buses up to D.C. where we joined thousands + thousands of all kinds of folks: young, old, students (elementary – high school – university – grad school), pastors, priests, nuns (lots of them), short-haired, long-haired guys, from all over the country… there were Baptists church signs next to Knights of Columbus… folks singing, praying (lots of that going on all over)…
+We started with a 6:30a.m. church service, then prayed our way on the buses up to D.C. where we joined thousands upon thousands of all kinds of folks: young, old, students (elementary – high school – university – grad school), pastors, priests, nuns (lots of them), short-haired, long-haired guys, from all over the country.
+There were Baptist church signs next to Knights of Columbus, folks singing, praying (lots of that going on all over.)

-My sister Cindy worked in a Crisis Pregnancy center in a conservative area of NC – many gals from secular backgrounds were open to having their babies if they could figure out ways to support them, whereas girls from conservative Christian homes tended to choose abortion: “our families won’t understand.”
+My sister, Cindy, worked in a Crisis Pregnancy center in a conservative area of North Carolina.
+Many gals from secular backgrounds were open to having their babies if they could figure out ways to support them, whereas girls from conservative Christian homes tended to choose abortion: “our families won’t understand.”